Cubic fourfolds containing a plane and K3 surfaces of Picard rank two: Introduction

 \section{Introduction}

-\n Let $X$ be a smooth cubic hypersurface in $\PP^5(\CC) .\,$ Investigating the rationality of $X$ is a classical problem in algebraic geometry.
+Let $X$ be a smooth cubic hypersurface in $\PP^5(\CC) .\,$ Investigating the rationality of $X$ is a classical problem in algebraic geometry.
 The general $X$ is conjectured to be not rational but not a single example of non rational cubic fourfold is known.

-\n Cubic fourfolds containing a quartic scroll or a quintic del Pezzo surface are rational (see \cite{F}, \cite{Mo}).
+Cubic fourfolds containing a quartic scroll or a quintic del Pezzo surface are rational (see \cite{F}, \cite{Mo}).
 Idem for those fourfolds containing a plane and a Veronese surface (see \cite{Tr}).
 Beauville and Donagi showed in \cite{BD} that also pfaffian cubic fourfolds are rational.

-\n The closure of the locus of pfaffian cubic foufolds is a divisor $\mathcal C_{14}$ in the moduli space $\mathcal C $ of all cubic fourfolds, while the fourfolds containing a plane form a divisor $\mathcal C _{8}\,$ (see \cite{H2}).
+The closure of the locus of pfaffian cubic fourfolds is a divisor $\mathcal C_{14}$ in the moduli space $\mathcal C $ of all cubic fourfolds, while the fourfolds containing a plane form a divisor $\mathcal C _{8}\,$ (see \cite{H2}).
 The general fourfold containing a plane is also expected to be non rational.
 Nevertheless, Hassett showed in \cite{H1} that there exists a countable infinite collection of divisors in $\mathcal C_8$ which parameterize rational cubic fourfolds.
 The fourfolds containing a plane are birational to the total space of a quadric surface bundle by projecting from the plane: Hassett's examples are rational since the associated quadric bundle has a rational section.
 We call these hypersurfaces {\it trivially rational}.

-Recently, Auel at al. (see \cite{ABBV}) have described an example of a rational but not trivially rational fourfold in $\mathcal C_8$.
-It is rational since it is pfaffian.
+Auel et al. (see \cite{ABBV}) have described a divisor in $\mathcal C_8$ whose very general member parameterizes rational but not trivially rational cubic fourfolds.
+They are all pfaffian, so rational.
+In a recent paper, Bolognesi and Russo proved that every cubic hypersurface belonging to $\mathcal C_{14}$ is rational \cite{BR}.

-\n Using results on the Hodge structure of cubic fourfolds and $K3$ surfaces, we present a family of cubic fourfolds containing a plane which are not trivially rational.
+Using results on the Hodge structure of cubic fourfolds and $K3$ surfaces, we present a family of cubic fourfolds containing a plane which are not trivially rational.
 We don't know if these fourfolds are rational.
 The rational example in \cite{ABBV} is in our family.
-At the end of the paper, we exhibit a cubic fourfold containing a plane which is neither trivially rational nor pfaffian (see Proposition \ref{exe}).